GrammaticalFramework/gf-core/doc/hackers-guide/LambdaCalculus.md

 ```Haskell
 eval env (App t1 t2)  vs  = eval env t1 (eval env t2 : vs)
 ```
 where we see that when a term `t1` is applied to a term `t2` then both get evaluated.
 The answer to the question then depends on the semantics of the implementation language.
-Since the evaluation is implemented in Haskell, `eval env t2` would not be computed unless if the value is really neeeded.
+Since the evaluation is implemented in Haskell, `eval env t2` would not be computed unless if its value is really neeeded.
 Therefore, our implementation defines a new lazy language.
 On the other hand, if the same algorithm is directly transcribed in ML then it will define a strict one instead of a lazy one.

+So far we only defined the evaluator which does the usual computations, but it still can't simplify terms like ``\s -> s ++ ""`` where the simplification happens under the lambda abstraction.
+The normal evaluator would simply return the abstraction unchanged.
+To take the next step, we also need a function which takes a value and produces a new term which is precomputed as much as possible:
 ```Haskell
 value2term i (VApp c vs) =
   foldl (\t v -> App t (value2term i v)) (Cn c) vs